Volvo XC90 Recharge T8 hybrid running costs & insurance

 On top of the specific battery warranty, all XC90s get a three-year/60,000-mile guarantee.
 Like the eight-year battery warranty, this overall package of protection is fairly standard.
 You also get three years free roadside assistance that covers you Europe-wide.

 Volvo offers servicing packages for the XC90, where owners can choose the length of the package, but maintenance costs also depend on how many miles you do a year.
-A three-year fixed-price servicing deal based on an average of 12,000 miles a year comes in at £1,025 up front, or you can pay monthly with an initial payment of £58, one payment of £279 then 19 payments of £36.
+A three-year fixed-price servicing deal based on an average of 12,000 miles a year comes in at over £1,000 but you can pay with a monthly plan if you prefer.

-Alternative-fuel vehicles such as this attract a rate of £140 after the first year, but as the XC90 also costs more than £40,000, you have to pay a £325 surcharge the first five times you tax it, so it’ll cost £465 to tax in years two to six.
+Alternative-fuel vehicles such as this attract a road tax (VED) rate of £155 after the first year, but as the XC90 also costs more than £40,000, you have to pay a £355 surcharge the first five times you tax it, so it’ll cost £510 to tax in years two to six.

 In This Review

-- 3Running costs - currently readingThe XC90 Recharge isn't cheap by any stretch, but for such a powerful luxury SUV it promises fairly low running costs
+- 3Running costs & insurance - currently readingThe XC90 Recharge isn't cheap by any stretch, but for such a powerful luxury SUV, it promises fairly low running costs